Lessons from COVID-19 on rebuilding eligibility processes

 A way to navigate it all

-Right now, there’s an opportunity for state and local governments to wrestle back control of overwhelmed eligibility processes, reimagine what the new normal needs to looks like, and reinvent a post-pandemic model of government — one that’s more accessible and easier to understand, yet doesn’t compromise the program and financial integrity processes that good governing demands.
+Right now, there’s an opportunity for state and local governments to wrestle back control of overwhelmed eligibility processes, reimagine what the new normal needs to look like, and reinvent a post-pandemic model of government — one that’s more accessible and easier to understand, yet doesn’t compromise the program and financial integrity processes that good governing demands.

 Since the beginning of COVID-19, Maximus has been pointing the way forward.
 Drawing on 45 years as a trusted partner that understands the challenges of diverse populations, we’re addressing today’s most urgent problems, providing effective solutions to programs unaccustomed to using outside resources.